 The Logistics

-Placement of Centers
+Placement of Music Learning Centers

 I used the outer edges of my room.
 I never found a need to label anything.
 If you used puppets, the crate of puppets marked the spot.
 Easy!